 EV Charging Study:

 Oncor and CenterPoint are both seeking to conduct their own research on the impact of electric vehicles to the electric grid in their respective territories.
 Oncor’s study hopes to provide educational opportunities for commercial properties.
 They want to learn the benefits of peak demand shifting and energy consumption reduction strategies for EV fleets and EV charging locations.
-CenterPoint’s study will also analyze EV-managed charging for fleet vehicles and asses the savings potential for EV charging load management, understand customer behavioral responses, and evaluate capabilities for commercial customers.
+CenterPoint’s study will also analyze EV-managed charging for fleet vehicles and assess the savings potential for EV charging load management, understand customer behavioral responses, and evaluate capabilities for commercial customers.

 Market Potential Study:

 CenterPoint will be conducting a Market Potential Study for its service area to determine electric energy and demand savings and the associated costs that can be achieved by demand-side management programs.
-It will analyze opportunities for Residential and Commercial customers, allowing the company to review growth targets and design program offerings to maximize value.
+It will analyze opportunities for residential and commercial customers, allowing the company to review growth targets and design program offerings to maximize value.
 It should be noted that while the proposed study is for just the CenterPoint territory, the last statewide energy efficiency potential study was completed in 2008.

 Deeper Dive into Program Achievements